m-tartari/xemoai3-exercises/README.md

 8. Measuring Jitter and Latency <sup>:spades:</sup>
 9. Programmable LED Clock and Rotating LEDs <sup>:spades:</sup>

-:spades: : One of more exercises in those sets required hardware other than the Rhaspberry Pi which I didn't have at hand at the moment. so I couldn't provide solutions for those exercisies :(
+<sup>:spades:</sup>: One of more exercises in those sets required hardware other than the Rhaspberry Pi which I didn't have at hand at the moment. so I couldn't provide solutions for those exercisies :(

 ## Preparing the RaspberryPi
 The exercises have been tested using a RaspberryPi 4B running Raspbian Buster with with a xenomai kernel 4.19.86.